-CSU Health Network’s Drugs, Alcohol and You (DAY) Programs offer services to fee-paying students who are concerned about their substance use or are required to complete an assessment or engage in treatment by the University’s disciplinary system.
+CSU Health Network’s Drugs, Alcohol and You (DAY) Programs offers services to fee-paying students who are concerned about their substance use or are required to complete an assessment or engage in treatment by the University’s disciplinary system.

 DAY Program Services

-Online Substance Use Screening: BASIC’s Feedback (Bluesky)
+Online Substance Use Screening: IMPACT Feedback

 Voluntary Service: DAY Individual Appointments

 Taking Steps is a 12-hour treatment program for mandated students that allows each individual to have a voice in how that treatment is administered.
 The goal of the program is to provide the kind of support each student needs in order to avoid future consequences of drug and/or alcohol use and abuse.
 Each student will participate in a two-session intake designed to generate ideas for the Taking Steps Contract.
 Each item on the contract will be directly related to the goals of the student (with counselor input) allowing for an individuated treatment experience.
 Contracted items may include: individual counseling, psycho-educational workshops, harm reduction groups, drug and alcohol testing, psychological testing, academic support, skill building, identity/personal development, referrals to other agencies on campus and in the community, etc. After the creation of a contract, student and clinician work to achieve identified goals through the various interventions.
-Cost: $125
+Cost: $135

-Open to Change
+Open to Change (OTC) Track A

 DAY Programs offers a variety of topical workshops to help students gain awareness in particular competency areas.
 Refer to the “Group Workshops” section of the Groups and Workshops page for available dates and times for the current semester.